Dip into the best skillet French toast recipe.

 At its worst, French toast can taste bland, gummy, and/or burnt on the outside and raw on the inside.

-This skillet French toast recipe is the best kind.
+This pan-fried challah French toast recipe is the best kind.
 Rich challah bread gets dipped into a sweet vanilla custard and then pan fried in a skillet until golden brown.
 The custard is sweetened with brown sugar and vanilla, and made rich with eggs, egg yolks, and cream.

 This challah French toast isn’t messing around.
 It’s rich, lightly sweet, and absolutely perfect.